shaswatbhai12/Analog-Clock/README.md

 * Analog Clock *
-# This is a Analog clock that tells time of your region create by Shaswat, An Indian Hack Clubber
+# This is a Analog clock that tells time of your region created by Shaswat, An Indian Hack Clubber
 ![Project Screenshot](image.png)